ferenk/github-tests/README.md

   <h1>Obsidian / Tokenz</h1>
 </div>

-Insert your frequently used texts or special characters, symbols (e.g emoticons) into your text easily!
+Use your favourite symbols, special characters and frequently used snippets with ease!
-You can use multiple short code mappings simultenously:
+You can insert it to your document using short code mappings:

 - **Built-in** short code maps:
 	- **emojis**, like ``:smile:`` 🙂 or ``:wink:`` 😉 (1800+ installed by default),